 Of all Canada’s seasons, winter is the most difficult — in terms of both getting through it and learning to love it!
-For new Canadians, who often don’t know too much about what to expect, winter can be a big challenge.
+For new Canadians, who often don’t know what to expect, winter can be a big challenge.
 However, winter is a lot more than bitter cold, blizzards and freezing rain.
 It also presents a unique opportunity to play outside and enjoy the wonders of nature.
 But, it’s important to know how to enjoy it!

 Guided snowshoe hike

-“Even though our mandate as instructors for introductory classes can be described basically as teaching the language, it also involves helping teens in our classes to connect with various Quebec realities.
+“Even though our mandate as teachers for introductory classes can be described basically as teaching the language, it also involves helping teens in our classes to connect with various Quebec realities.
 Helping them to appreciate winter is obviously an important goal, because the snowy months are often a real challenge for so many.
 Discovering Gatineau Park and the forests of Quebec helps them to understand and appreciate their host land and, ultimately, increases their sense of belonging.”

-This activity also presents an opportunity for the following:
+This activity also presents opportunities to: